Contributor: Paul Bohne

 This is a title that is gaining traction in healthcare as CEO positions (and directing a healthcare enterprise in general) become increasingly complex.
-The chief of staff can be many things, including the right hand to the CEO, to make sure that the executive offices are functioning optimally, and even to stand in as a surrogate to the CEO for some responsibilities.
+The chief of staff can be many things, including the right hand to the CEO, to make sure the executive offices are functioning optimally, and even to stand in as a surrogate to the CEO for some responsibilities.
 The key to the success of the role is a strong bond between the chief of staff and the CEO.
 They must have complementary personalities and seamless interaction on the job.

 A Note of Caution

 I believe these roles above have staying power in healthcare.
 One caveat regarding them all: It is critical that the organization define the most important leadership competencies and behaviors that help define organizational fit and the specific measures of success for each role.
 This is done through a position description or what my company calls a “leadership profile.”
 Such a document ensures there is internal consensus around the role, its criteria, and its mandate or core agenda.